toyaokeke/SimpleCalculator/README.md

 # SimpleCalculator

-Simple Number and String calculators using client server architecture
+Simple Number and String calculators using client server architecture and the MVC pattern